Riczh/Zhou-portfolio/final_project_p2.md

 I feel that you are using pictures to show some situations in your imagination, and finally show the idealized success.

 -Is there anything you find surprising or confusing?
-I don't really understand the meaning of drawing this thing, because it's just based on your imagination.
-In reality, it's impossible to succeed so easily.
+I don't really understand drawing this thing, because it's just based on your imagination.
+In reality, it's impossible to succeed so quickly.

 -Is there anything you would change or do differently?
-I think this thing is meaningless, you should show me your code and create the thing first.
+I think this thing is meaningless; you should show me your code and create the thing first.

 Interviewee 2:
 - Can you tell me what you think this is?